patriciogonzalezvivo/eyeo16/README.md

 *C. G. Jung, July 1914*

 Note:
-**fix this** Jung... super happy about war breaking out... not really a great guy.
+Yep...
+Jung wasn't a great guy...
+All happy about his discoveries while war breaking out...

-These collective nightmares he was noticing became his support for the idea of a collective unconscious.
+These collective nightmares he was noticing became his **support for the idea of a collective unconscious**.

-The increase in nightmares came from the collective unconsious, tapping in to a future vision that war was coming.
+For him, this nightmares were feed by **the subsoil of the collective unconsious**, tapping in to a future vision that war was coming.

 --